mtsu-cs-summer-research/cloud-infrastructure-2020/README.md

 ```

-8. Use SSH to log into the scheduler (default username is `jovyan` and the default password is `password`):
+8. Use SSH to log into the scheduler (default username is `jovyan` and the default password is `password`).
+If you are using **k3d**, then you should probably use `kubectl exec -it deployment/scheduler -- /bin/bash` and then try the ssh command below since ClusterIPs are not accessible outside of the k3s container(s):
 ```sh
 ssh jovyan@10.43.171.12
 ```